relaxdiego/relaxdiego.github.com/_posts/2018-08-16-keeping-continuous-integration-continuous.md

 avoid unnecessary contention with other projects that have nothing to do with yours.

 Creating a lock in itself doesn't produce a LIFO queue.
+By default, the lock queue is implemented as a FIFO queue.
+To convert it to a LIFO queue, we add the `inversePrecedence` option:

+{%highlight groovy linenos%}
+stage ('Automated Acceptance Tests'){
+    steps {
+        lock(resource: "ProjectX-AAT", inversePrecedence: true) {
+            // Steps here
+        }
+    }
+}
+{%endhighlight%}

-It's still a FIFO queue.
-This is where the parameter `inversePrecedence: true` on line 3 comes in.
-By adding this option, we are telling Lockable Resource to grant the lock to the last build that requested it.
+By adding `inversePrecedence: true` to line 3, we are telling Lockable Resource to grant the lock to the last build that requested it.
 Now we have our LIFO queue!

 We're not quite done yet.
 While we've already implemented our LIFO queue for our Automated Acceptance Tests stage, we still aren't able to cancel